Exclusive!

 interlude

-Banks and Streams is a shot of
+Banks and Streams is a shot

-the River Ouse, at Olney, Buckinghamshire, accompanied
+of the River Ouse, at Olney, Buckinghamshire,

-first by Bruce Campbell's Cloudland, then by
+accompanied first by Bruce Campbell's Cloudland,

-Haydn Wood's Queen Mary's Garden, Regent's Park,
+then by Haydn Wood's Queen Mary's Garden,

-and then again by Cloudland.
+Regent's Park, and then again by Cloudland.

-of Queen Mary's Garden, Regent's Park is from
+recording of Queen Mary's Garden, Regent's

-the Chappell recorded music library with Sidney
+library with Sidney

 Torch conducting the Queen's Hall Light